HP (NYSE:HPQ) Releases FY 2022 Earnings Guidance

 HP (NYSE:HPQ – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $4.02-$4.12 for the period, compared to the consensus earnings per share estimate of $4.30.
+The company provided earnings per share (EPS) guidance of $4.02-$4.12 for the period, compared to the consensus estimate of $4.30.
 The company issued revenue guidance of -.
 HP also updated its Q4 2022 guidance to $0.79-$0.89 EPS.

-HP (NYSE:HPQ – Get Rating) last issued its quarterly earnings data on Tuesday, August 30th.
-The computer maker reported $1.04 EPS for the quarter, hitting the consensus estimate of $1.04.
-The business had revenue of $14.66 billion during the quarter, compared to analyst estimates of $15.63 billion.
-HP had a net margin of 9.72% and a negative return on equity of 220.16%.
-The company’s revenue for the quarter was down 4.1% on a year-over-year basis.
-During the same period in the prior year, the business earned $1.00 EPS.
-On average, equities analysts predict that HP will post 4.08 EPS for the current year.
+HP (NYSE:HPQ – Get Rating) last announced its quarterly earnings results on Tuesday, August 30th.
+The computer maker reported $1.04 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $1.04.
+The company had revenue of $14.66 billion during the quarter, compared to the consensus estimate of $15.63 billion.
+HP had a negative return on equity of 220.16% and a net margin of 9.72%.
+HP’s revenue for the quarter was down 4.1% on a year-over-year basis.
+During the same period in the previous year, the business earned $1.00 EPS.
+Research analysts forecast that HP will post 4.09 EPS for the current fiscal year.

-A number of brokerages have recently issued reports on HPQ.
-Cowen dropped their price target on shares of HP from $38.00 to $30.00 and set a market perform rating on the stock in a report on Wednesday, August 31st.
-Evercore ISI cut their price objective on shares of HP to $33.00 in a report on Tuesday.
-UBS Group cut their target price on shares of HP from $40.00 to $32.00 and set a neutral rating for the company in a report on Wednesday, August 31st.
-JPMorgan Chase & Co. cut their target price on shares of HP from $39.00 to $36.00 and set a neutral rating for the company in a report on Thursday, July 14th.
-Finally, Citigroup dropped their price objective on shares of HP from $37.00 to $33.00 in a research note on Wednesday, August 31st.
-Four analysts have rated the stock with a sell rating, eight have issued a hold rating and two have given a buy rating to the stock.
-Based on data from MarketBeat, HP has a consensus rating of Hold and a consensus price target of $31.50.
+HPQ has been the subject of several research reports.
+StockNews.com downgraded HP from a buy rating to a hold rating in a report on Wednesday, August 31st.
+Wells Fargo & Company reduced their target price on HP from $30.00 to $25.00 and set an underweight rating for the company in a report on Wednesday, August 31st.
+Morgan Stanley reduced their target price on HP from $30.00 to $28.00 and set an underweight rating for the company in a report on Wednesday, August 31st.
+UBS Group reduced their target price on HP from $40.00 to $32.00 and set a neutral rating for the company in a report on Wednesday, August 31st.
+Finally, Deutsche Bank Aktiengesellschaft reduced their target price on HP from $36.00 to $32.00 and set a hold rating for the company in a report on Wednesday, August 31st.
+Four equities research analysts have rated the stock with a sell rating, eight have assigned a hold rating and two have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has an average rating of Hold and a consensus target price of $31.50.

-In related news, CFO Marie Myers sold 4,500 shares of HP stock in a transaction on Friday, July 1st.
+In other HP news, CEO Enrique Lores sold 34,000 shares of the business’s stock in a transaction that occurred on Friday, July 1st.
+The stock was sold at an average price of $32.67, for a total transaction of $1,110,780.00.
+Following the transaction, the chief executive officer now owns 551,204 shares in the company, valued at approximately $18,007,834.68.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other HP news, CFO Marie Myers sold 4,500 shares of the business’s stock in a transaction that occurred on Friday, July 1st.
 The stock was sold at an average price of $32.67, for a total transaction of $147,015.00.
-Following the completion of the transaction, the chief financial officer now directly owns 18,000 shares of the company’s stock, valued at $588,060.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-In related news, CEO Enrique Lores sold 34,000 shares of HP stock in a transaction on Friday, July 1st.
-The stock was sold at an average price of $32.67, for a total transaction of $1,110,780.00.
-Following the completion of the transaction, the chief executive officer now directly owns 551,204 shares of the company’s stock, valued at $18,007,834.68.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CFO Marie Myers sold 4,500 shares of the business’s stock in a transaction on Friday, July 1st.
-The stock was sold at an average price of $32.67, for a total value of $147,015.00.
-Following the completion of the transaction, the chief financial officer now directly owns 18,000 shares of the company’s stock, valued at $588,060.
+Following the transaction, the chief financial officer now owns 18,000 shares in the company, valued at approximately $588,060.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Enrique Lores sold 34,000 shares of the business’s stock in a transaction that occurred on Friday, July 1st.
+The stock was sold at an average price of $32.67, for a total value of $1,110,780.00.
+Following the transaction, the chief executive officer now owns 551,204 shares in the company, valued at approximately $18,007,834.68.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 43,000 shares of company stock worth $1,406,520 over the last three months.
-0.22% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 43,000 shares of company stock valued at $1,406,520 in the last ninety days.
+Insiders own 0.22% of the company’s stock.

 Institutional Investors Weigh In On HP

-Several institutional investors and hedge funds have recently modified their holdings of HPQ.
-Cantor Fitzgerald Investment Advisor L.P raised its position in shares of HP by 89.9% during the 1st quarter.
-Cantor Fitzgerald Investment Advisor L.P now owns 873,243 shares of the computer maker’s stock worth $31,698,000 after purchasing an additional 413,491 shares during the period.
-Canada Pension Plan Investment Board boosted its stake in shares of HP by 46.6% during the 1st quarter.
-Canada Pension Plan Investment Board now owns 305,877 shares of the computer maker’s stock worth $11,103,000 after acquiring an additional 97,178 shares in the last quarter.
-Prudential PLC bought a new stake in shares of HP during the 1st quarter worth $892,000.
-Cetera Investment Advisers boosted its stake in shares of HP by 6.8% during the 1st quarter.
-Cetera Investment Advisers now owns 17,651 shares of the computer maker’s stock worth $641,000 after acquiring an additional 1,121 shares in the last quarter.
-Finally, Sequoia Financial Advisors LLC purchased a new stake in shares of HP in the first quarter valued at $309,000.
-Hedge funds and other institutional investors own 81.17% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of the company.
+First Republic Investment Management Inc. grew its holdings in shares of HP by 58.7% in the 2nd quarter.
+First Republic Investment Management Inc. now owns 235,899 shares of the computer maker’s stock worth $7,733,000 after acquiring an additional 87,221 shares during the period.
+Macquarie Group Ltd. grew its holdings in shares of HP by 21.2% in the 2nd quarter.
+Macquarie Group Ltd. now owns 1,116,080 shares of the computer maker’s stock worth $36,586,000 after acquiring an additional 194,852 shares during the period.
+Wexford Capital LP acquired a new stake in shares of HP in the 2nd quarter worth approximately $272,000.
+Neuberger Berman Group LLC grew its holdings in HP by 23.4% during the 1st quarter.
+Neuberger Berman Group LLC now owns 288,813 shares of the computer maker’s stock valued at $10,542,000 after buying an additional 54,676 shares during the last quarter.
+Finally, EP Wealth Advisors LLC grew its holdings in HP by 17.1% during the 1st quarter.
+EP Wealth Advisors LLC now owns 19,695 shares of the computer maker’s stock valued at $715,000 after buying an additional 2,876 shares during the last quarter.
+Institutional investors and hedge funds own 81.17% of the company’s stock.

 About HP